A quick guide to Scrum roles and responsibilities

 - Prioritizes the product backlog.

 - Defines the release date and the content.

 - Has the power to cancel the Sprint, in case the Sprint goal is redundant.

 Role 3.
 Development Team: Definition and Responsibilities

 What is a Scrum development team?
 Developers in Scrum are individuals working together to develop and deliver the requested and committed product increments.
-The development team includes cross-functional members who are capable to achieve the Sprint goals.
+The development team includes cross-functional members who are capable of achieving the Sprint goals.

-- Acts as a self-organizing team with a high degree of autonomy and accountability.
+- Acts as a self-organized team with a high degree of autonomy and accountability.